 To work for me?
 I wouldn’t subject anyone to that!
 But to work side-by-side with me?

 Colleen Hoover: She’s my favorite author and I just think she would be hilarious to sit in an office with and hang out next to every day.
 She also writes really great books that I devour when I’m not at home painting.

 My husband: Not an exciting answer (and he kind of already does work with me), but he understands the business already so he’s already the best business partner I could have.
 He’s the one I bounce ideas off of, show prototypes to, and also takes care of my least favorite aspect…shipping!
 If it ain’t broke, don’t fix it!

 Jenna Hein (of Love Jenna Calligraphy): Her calligraphy is what inspired me to pick up a pointed pen for the first time, so she definitely tops the list of people I’d love to work with.
 I’d love to pick her brain and work side-by-side with her.

 Photo by Krista Hurst of The Hursts & Co.

-You mentioned on your website that you love to travel, where in your adventures has given you the most creative inspiration?
+You mentioned on your website that you love to travel, wherein your adventures have given you the most creative inspiration?
 Where would you like to travel that you haven’t yet visited?

 When you aren’t busy giving Wanderlove Press your full attention, what are some of your other hobbies or creative outlets?